Chile operates under the Hague Convention on intercountry adoption.

 SENAME requires post-placement reports following the adoption.
 Parents must fulfil any post-placement reporting requirements in their state or territory.

 SENAME requests a report every semester during the first two years after the placement, and one report per year during the third and fourth years.
 This requirement applies to families that have adopted from Chile since 24 July 2015.
 SENAME has highlighted the importance of this process in guaranteeing the proper adjustment of a child to their new family and social environment given the increasingly complex profile of children being adopted.

 The Australian government is working to improve post-adoption support for newly formed families.
-For more information, visit Post adoption and support.
+For more information, visit State contacts and support.

 Immigration and citizenship

 Children are eligible to apply for Australian citizenship, from Chile, after the Adoption Compliance Certificate has been issued by SENAME.
 Applications for citizenship should take 10 days to process.
 Your child or children will then be eligible to apply for an Australian passport for travel to Australia with your family.
 Adopted children will be required to depart Chile on their Chilean passport, and enter Australia on their Australian passport.

 Alternatively, your child or children may travel to Australia on an Adoption Visa (subclass 102).
 You should apply for ‘citizenship by conferral’ for your child on entry to Australia.